 The bottom line is that unless you need to use bevels, then you will not need a saw that tilts to the left or the right.
 If on the other hand you plan on doing a lot of work with wood, then it is probably a good idea to have this extra feature.

 Having this extra feature will make the saw more expensive, but then you get a lot more value in terms of the type of joints that you can make, and be able to do more complex projects.

-I used a different saw but I also did decking with mine and I have shown a couple of pictures below of the job, from laying the joists to the finished job.
-Most of these were straight cuts and I used mitre cuts for the corners and a few bevel cuts on the hand rails.
+We used a variety of joints when working on some decking.
+We have shown a couple of pictures below of the job, from laying the joists to the finished job.
+Most of these were straight cuts and we used mitre cuts for the corners and a few bevel cuts on the hand rails.

-So as you can see a saw like this is great for doing any type of cross cut and also for making those internal and external corner mitre joints.
-When doing this project, I also had to do a few bevel joints with some of the joists and decking boards.
+As you can see a saw like this is great for doing any type of cross cut and also for making those internal and external corner mitre joints.
+When doing this project, we also had to do a few bevel joints with some of the joists and decking boards.

-I didn't actually have to do any compound joints though for this particular project, but nonetheless I completed certain elements of this, mainly the handrails and by using stronger bevels.
+We didn't actually have to do any compound joints though for this particular project, but nonetheless we completed certain elements of this, mainly the handrails by using stronger bevels.
 For that you do need to have a compound saw rather than a standard mitre one.
-Just be aware that the type of work that you will want to take on will always decide which type of saw you will need.
+Just be aware that the type of work that you will want to take on will always decide which type of saw you will need

 You will find that all mitre saws are either made from aluminium or from steel.
 The guards and knobs however are normally made from a hard plastic, but a few of these will have a full metal construction, and these will be tougher in the long run.
 Handles are normally made from some form of rubber.

 The reason for that is simply to try and reduce the vibration in your hand when completing the sawing action.